Canada–European Union relations: History

+Background

 Canada's relationship with Europe is a result of the historical connections generated by colonialism and mass European immigration to Canada.
 In the Middle Ages, Canada was first colonized by Vikings on the shores of Baffin Island, along with those of Newfoundland and Labrador.
 However, centuries later in the Modern Age, it would be mainly colonized by France and, after 1763, it formally joined the British Empire after its conquest in the Seven Years' War.
-In addition, it also had colonial influence from Spain in British Columbia, plus southern Alberta and Saskatchewan.
+In addition, it also had colonial influence from Spain in British Columbia, as well as southern Alberta and Saskatchewan.
+As a consequence, today, many Canadians are native English and French speakers; both being European languages.
+In addition, several local provincial and federal government offices of Canada practice official bilingualism in these working languages.

-The United Kingdom has extremely close relations with Canada, due to its British colonial past, and both being realms of the Commonwealth.
-However, the United Kingdom ceased to be a European Union member state on 31 January 2020.
 Historically, Canada's relations with the UK and the United States were usually given priority over relations with continental Europe.
 Nevertheless, Canada had existing ties with European countries through the Western alliance during the Second World War, the United Nations, and NATO before the creation of the European Economic Community.